awslabs/iot-app-kit/docs/Dial.md

 (Optional) Defines thresholds for the Dial.
 Annotations that aren't also thresholds will be ignored.
 To view and interact with an annotation example, see [Annotation](https://synchrocharts.com/#/Features/Annotation) in the Synchro Charts documentation.
 For more information about the `annotations` API, see [Properties](https://synchrocharts.com/#/API/Properties) in the Synchro Charts documentation.

+In addition to the existing attributes, an additional attribute is added to represent the offset x of the icon for `Dial`.

 Type: Object

+The Dial provides the following style settings that you can customize:

+* `offsetX`

+    (Optional) The offset of the icon with respect to the center X of the circle.

+    Type: Number

 ### `queries`